Russia’s ally in Libya is battered by defeats. But Moscow has wider goals to expand its influence.

 In January, Putin and Erdogan tried to pressure Hifter and the leader of the U.N.-backed government, Fayez Serraj, to sign a cease-fire in Moscow.
 But Hifter humiliated Putin by refusing to sign.
 A later conference in Berlin failed to stop the fighting.

-Felgenhauer argued that Moscow is less interested in potential military bases than the pursuit of oil and reconstruction contracts.
+Felgenhauer said that Moscow is less interested in potential military bases than the pursuit of oil and reconstruction contracts.
 He said Russia already projects force west from its naval and air bases in Syria.

 “For contracts, that requires a stable government.
 Since Hifter failed miserably for more than a year to take Tripoli and he can’t, that means it’s time to call it a day and it’s time to build some kind of power-sharing thing,” he said.

-Since the U.S. military disclosed the apparent presence of the Russian warplanes in Libya, Russian Foreign Minister Sergei Lavrov has engaged in furious diplomatic footwork, speaking to his Turkish counterpart Mevlut Cavusoglu, and the speaker of Libyan House of Representatives, Aguila Saleh, pressing for a cease-fire and return to a political process.
+Since the U.S. military disclosed the apparent presence of the Russian warplanes in Libya, Russian Foreign Minister Sergei Lavrov has engaged in furious diplomatic footwork, pressing for a cease-fire and return to a political process.

-Viktor Bondarev chairman of Russia’s upper house defense and security committee has denied Russia sent war planes to Libya.
+Viktor Bondarev, chairman of the defense and security committee in Russia’s upper house of parliament, has denied that Russia sent warplanes to Libya.

 “If there are any airplanes in Libya, they are Soviet, not Russian,” he said, adding they could have come from anywhere.

-“Russia is essentially trying to assert its status as a great power and its view is that a great power has to be at the table on the resolution of any major global issue,” said security analyst Mark Galeotti of University College London’s School of Slavonic and Eastern European Studies.
+“Russia is essentially trying to assert its status as a great power, and its view is that a great power has to be at the table on the resolution of any major global issue,” said security analyst Mark Galeotti of University College London’s School of Slavonic and Eastern European Studies.
 “Nothing can be resolved without Russia being present and Russia’s interests being considered.”

-Andrew S. Weiss, of the Carnegie Endowment for International Peace, said Putin displayed an increasing risk appetite, filling the vacuum left by the Trump administration.
+Andrew S. Weiss, of the Carnegie Endowment for International Peace, said Putin is displaying an increasing appetite for risk, filling the vacuum left by the Trump administration.

 “We’re seeing a much wider pattern of Russian opportunism across both the Middle East and other parts of the world far from Russia’s direct borders,” he said in video comments on the Carnegie website.